Igyeom/nope/README.md

 # Release Notes
 <h3>v1.2</h3>
 1.2 New Commands:
-& - checks if the variable under the pointer is equal to variable #4 (which we’ll now call the key variable) and modifies the key variable to 1 if the condition is true, and 0 if it’s false.
+& - checks if the variable under the pointer is equal to variable #4 (which we’ll now call the key variable) and modifies the key variable to 1 if the condition is true, and 0 if it’s false.<br />
 % - Gets user input (only integers) and puts it in the variable under the pointer.
 <h3>v1.1.1</h3>
 Bug fixes.